Ease of Use

 The center of the screen is where you will see your actual page, here you can drag and drop elements, add or remove sections and add templates.

-While with Elementor you have the freedom to design pages from scratch, you don’t always have to spend time on this since it comes with hundreds of beautiful and ready to use template packs.
+While with Elementor you have the freedom to design pages from scratch, you don’t always have to spend time on this.
+Elementor comes with hundreds of beautiful and ready to use template packs.

 Beauty and hair, blog, business and services, creative, eCommerce, education, events and entertainment, fashion, food, and drinks are some of the template categories available.

-There are more than 100 full template kits that were also added recently in the Elementor library to help users set up a complete website (with all the pages such as home, about, contact, etc.) within minutes.
-Very useful.
+On top of that, Elementor recently added additional 100 full website kits into their library to help users with setting up complete WordPress websites (with all the pages such as home, about, contact, etc.) within minutes.
+(A huge time saver!)

-In short words, you can use the template as a whole, or if you want, you can use its independent parts separately.
+In short, you can use any Elementor template as a whole, or if you want, you can use its independent parts separately.